jesskelsall/jessrising.com/content/blog/2022-12-26-evidently-i-started-a-blog.md

 It will help to have a focus, otherwise this will truly be a blog full of ramblings.

 I did a lot of travelling in 2022.
 I stayed within my native United Kingdom, but saw an order of magnitude more of it than before, and I enjoyed it more than most of my trips abroad.
-They were the highlight of my year, and a much needed escape from life's worries.
+They were the highlight of my year, and a much-needed escape from life's worries.
 It rekindled my childhood love of landscape photography.

 The goal is to share my travel adventures in several forms: